robotpt/abm-setup/docs/setup.rst

 Setting up our interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 0. Change your system timezone to be in your current timezone.
-To do this, you can click the time in the upper-right of the desktop on QT and select your city.
+To do this, you can click the time in the upper-right of the desktop on QT and then click 'Time & Date settings...'

 1. Open a terminal and clone this repository onto QT's body computer::